shidarin/cdl_convert/docs/contributing.rst

 possible.

 .. warning::
-    If you can continue to add commits to the feature branch you submitted as a pull request, the pull request will be updated with those changes (as long as you push those changes to GitHub.
+    If you continue to add commits to the feature branch you submitted as a pull request, the pull request will be updated with those changes (as long as you push those changes to GitHub).
 This is why you should not submit a pull request of the ``develop`` branch.

 Pull Request Tips